vittoria-brugaletta/Battleship/README.md

 ## 💭 Feedback and Contributing

 You can open bugs/feature requests for this project.
-Any idea to improve is code is welcome!
+Any idea to improve the code is welcome!